Clip path

 • Enroll employees in mandatory benefits programs like the National Insurance Scheme (NIS) and the Health Surcharge.

-• Information about other available benefits, such as group health insurance or pension plans.
+• Provide information about other available benefits, such as group health insurance or pension plans.

 • Maintain a personnel file for the employee, including copies of all relevant documents.